ably/ably-go/README.md

 ## Support and feedback

-Please visit https://support.ably.io/ for access to our knowledgebase and to ask for any assistance.
+Please visit http://support.ably.io/ for access to our knowledgebase and to ask for any assistance.

+You can also view the [community reported Github issues](https://github.com/ably/ably-go/issues).

 ## Contributing